ScrapingAnt/amazon_scraper/README.md

 ## Features

 -   **Scrape products** from Amazon search result: amazon ID, rating, number of reviews, price, title, url, sponsored or not, discounted or not, featured by Amazon choice or not.
--   Result can be saved to a CSV file.
+-   Result can be saved to a CSV or Excel file.
 -   You can scrape up to **500 products**
--   You will not be banned by Amazon because of using proxies out of the box.
+-   You will **not** be banned by Amazon because of using proxies out of the box.

 ## Installation